The YSC IDEA

 A Platform for Shared Values

-A Shared Idea: Inclusion, Diversity, Equity & Access
+A Shared Idea: Inclusion, Diversity, Equity, and Access

 Yale Schwarzman Center was established in 2015 to foster collaboration, wellness, and belonging at Yale through dining and the arts.
 Our commitment to Inclusion, Diversity, Equity, and Access (IDEA) is fundamental to our core values and integral to everything we do.
 Consistent with Yale University’s mission, we champion "the free exchange of ideas in an ethical, interdependent, and diverse community."